SuhailParmar/marvel-characters-automation/Readme.md

 # Characters API Automation

 Acceptance level tests for the Characters API.
 We expect the server to be run on localhost, with http on port 8080.

-## IntelliJ plugins required
-- Cucumber for Java
-- Gherkin
-- Lombok

 ## How to run